Presenting our players and makers for 2026 (listed alphabetically)!

 AXIS THREE TRIO (AUS)

-The Axis Three Trio comprises Glenn Rodgers, Don Candy, and Brendan Biddiss.
+The Axis Three Trio comprises Glenn Rogers, Don Candy, and Brendan Biddiss.
 Three Australian guitarists united by a curiosity for harmony, texture, and expression.
 Their music inhabits the space where classical precision meets the spontaneity of jazz.
 Through subtle interplay and open improvisation, they create soundscapes that are at once contemplative and rhythmically alive.

 BASSET (CANADA)